ironsniper1/grok-imagine-tool-kit/README.md

 - **Incremental updates** — later visits only fetch images newer than what's already stored, stopping as soon as they hit a known one.
 - **Multi-term search** — every term must match the prompt.
 - **Newest / oldest sort** toggle.
+- **Date filter** — From/To date pickers that narrow results by creation date; works with a keyword search or on its own.
+- **🔀 Shuffle** — randomize the current results for inspiration or reviewing a large collection.
+- **⤓ Export results** — export the current (filtered/shuffled) view to JSON (id, prompt, date, post URL, media URL).
 - **Paginated results grid** with first / prev / next / last controls and a match count.
 - **Real-link result cards** — middle-click, Ctrl/Cmd-click, and "copy link" all work natively.
 - **Keyboard shortcuts** — `Ctrl/Cmd+F` to focus, `Esc` to blur, `←` / `→` to page through results.